tuguScript/oluulaa/src/pages/events/finding-your-ideal-career-path.md

       Silicon Valley last 5 years at startup BloomReach and Google.
 Prior to that she also helped bankruptcy electron management company in Burlingame to set their daily operations.
+  - image: /img/screen-shot-2019-08-06-at-11.22.24-pm.png
+    name: Saraa Batdorj
+    text: >-
+      She is a technical recruiter at Crystal Equation Corporation.
+She received her bachelor's degree from the University of California, Berkeley in 2017, majored in Environmental Economics & Policy.
+During her time at UC Berkeley, she solely raised $150,000 to students programs, involved in two environmental economics research, and graduated before your expected graduation date.

+      She is specialized in recruiting software engineers and AI data scientist for startups to Forbes 500 companies in the USA.
+Additionally, she volunteers at Mongolian IT Professional in the USA (MITPU) as a Director of Referral Program where she helps Mongolian tech professionals to get referred to tech companies.
+In her free time, she practices yoga and standup comedy.
 location:
   mapsLatitude: 37.7674321
   mapsLink: >-